cloudnative-pg/cloudnative-pg.github.io/content/authors/jgonzalez/index.md

 github: sxd
 ---

-A free software lover and passionate for OpenSource and all the tools that has created to help a lot of people to build their dreams.
+A free software lover, passionate about OpenSource and all the tools that it has created to help a lot of people build their dreams.